 How Do Sauna And Steam Room Help You Lose Weight?

 Steam room therapy is considered to be a great detoxifier (1).
-Steam opens up your pores and enhances your body’s potential to eliminate toxins through sweat (2), (3).
+Steam opens up your pores, helps in cellulite reduction, and enhances your body’s potential to eliminate toxins through sweat (2), (3).
 The more you sweat, the more water weight you lose (3).

 A study published in the Scientific World Journal found that body mass loss (BML)i XThinning of muscle mass due to disuse of muscles and resulting in numbness and a tingling sensation in the limbs. as a result of sauna use is greater in overweight individuals than underweight and normal individuals (5).